DeGym/contracts/contracts/v2/README.md

   - `changeDecayConstant`: Allows changing the decay constant for staking.
   - `changeVoucherManagerBasePrice`: Allows changing the base price for specific voucher managers (e.g., USDT).
   - `changeTreasureInflationParams`: Allows changing the inflation parameters and constants for the Treasure contract.
+- **Key Events**:
+  - `BasePriceChanged`: Emitted when the base price for vouchers or gym listings is changed.
+  - `ListingFactorChanged`: Emitted when the listing factor for gyms is changed.
+  - `DecayConstantChanged`: Emitted when the decay constant for staking is changed.
+  - `VoucherManagerBasePriceChanged`: Emitted when the base price for specific voucher managers is changed.
+  - `TreasureInflationParamsChanged`: Emitted when the inflation parameters and constants for the Treasure contract are changed.

 ## Inflation Mechanism